AI Community of Practice

 While members come from all over the UMN system, the AICOP is not a department, program, or office.
 Our community is based entirely on the shared interest and goodwill of the participants, so it isn’t responsible for establishing policy, producing research, or providing tech support.

-How do we create connections?
+How do AICOP create connections?

 The AICOP Planning group publishes our Curated AI Events and Articles list to the Google Group.
 Our volunteer curators offer interesting news, scholarly articles, and editorials, and promote upcoming workshops and talks in our community.

-The AICOP hosts monthly ShareTime presentations, which feature the research, explorations, and practices of University of Minnesota System faculty and staff.
-AICOP members are automatically invited to Share Time Events.
+During the Academic Year, AICOP hosts monthly ShareTime presentations, which feature the research, explorations, and practices of University of Minnesota System faculty and staff.
+All AICOP members are automatically invited to Share Time Events.
+An updated ShareTime schedule will be released in August 2026.

 Volunteer with the AICOP